Capresso Infinity Coffee Grinder Review

 the capresso infinity grinder review

 The Capresso Infinity is a sturdy grinder that is well put together.
 It was clearly manufactured for daily use and will last for years.
-While much of the body is made of plastic, this plastic seems to be fair hardy, but could definitely be upgraded to stainless steel.
+While much of the body is made of plastic, this plastic seems to be hardy, but could definitely be upgraded to stainless steel.
 The design of the grinder is above average, and it wouldn’t look out of place in the home of a true coffee connoisseur.
 There are few bells and whistles, but it all in all, it looks the part.

 ease of use